We have two ears and one mouth so that we can listen twice as much as we speak.– Epictetus

 Active Conversational Narcissism

 Please note that it’s normal and healthy to share stuff about yourself, as long as you direct the conversation back to the other person.
-At least, this is what the common law of conversational etiquette says.
+(And take interest in them!)

 Example 1 – Supportive